 The most famous text in the world - and probably also the most influential, widely read, misinterpreted and reviled.
-In fact the Bible is a collection of texts among which are narratives, psalms and letters, compiled from a variety of sources by the early Christian Church
+In fact the Bible1 is a collection of texts among which are narratives, psalms2 and letters, compiled from a variety of sources by the early Christian Church as holy writ.

 The Bible is most obviously divided into two sections, the Old and New Testaments.